20 Dreams: A Therapy Tool

-Start with pile 2 or 3, allow the client to choose (if you have time you may be able to do both).
+Start with pile 2 or 3, allow the client to choose.

-Ask the client to place the images in their chosen pile into a range for example from very tired and withdrawn to a little tired and withdrawn.
+Ask the client to place the picture cards in their chosen pile into a range for example from very tired and withdrawn to a little tired and withdrawn.

-Spend some time allowing the client to explore each image, exploring their associations with each image and being interested and curious, always work from the bottom up, eg from very tired to a little tired.
-Encourage the images to take on a metaphorical nature, such as "the runner makes me feel stressed because it reminds me of sports day."
+Spend time allowing the client to explore each image, exploring their associations with each picture card and being interested and curious, always work from the bottom up, eg from very tired to a little tired.
+Encourage the picture cards to take on a metaphorical nature, such as "the runner makes me feel stressed because it reminds me of sports day."

-To help you can ask the client to find the image which makes them feel most tired and withdrawn and then the image which has the least effect, then they can slowly fill out the other images in-between.
+To help you can ask the client to find the picture card which makes them feel most tired and withdrawn and then the picture card which has the least effect, then they can slowly fill out the other images in-between.

-If an image feels too triggering to the client then just acknowledge what it holds for them, ensure they are breathing (7 breaths In 11 breaths out) and ask them to move onto an image higher on the scale.
+If an image feels too triggering for the client then just acknowledge what it holds for them, ensure they are breathing (7 breaths In, 11 breaths out) and ask them to move onto an image higher on the scale.
 You could even create a fifth pile of unbearable images and place them face down.

 To finish the session do the same exercise with pile 1.
-If there are no images on pile 1 then be curious about it and wonder with the client what possible images from pile 4 might help them to achieve the beginnings of feeling sociable and comfortable.
+If there are no picture cards on pile 1 then be curious and wonder with the client what possible picture cards from pile 4 might help them achieve the beginnings of feeling sociable and comfortable.

-In the following session you may want to ask the client if any images have stayed with them, or indeed revisit and continue the exploration of their different states over several sessions.
+In the following session you may want to ask the client if any picture cards have stayed with them, or indeed revisit and continue the exploration of their different states over several sessions.

-The benefits of using images rather than language are that some clients will find it easier to identify an emotional state with an image.
-The language can then come afterwards, you may be able to help clients give their own names to certain states using the images which is a shared language between the therapist and the client.
+The benefits of using picture cards. rather than language are that some clients find it easier to identify an emotional state with an image.
+Language can then come afterwards, you may be able to help clients give their own names to certain states using the picture cards which is a shared language between the therapist and the client.

 For example, "I feel like the crawling man today" or "a part of me went up in a hot air balloon when you said that."

-The emotion cards can be used in much the same way to help clients identify which emotional state for them belongs to which part of the nervous system.
-It is a useful tool to educate and raise self-awareness of the feelings which may be very dominant for the client, and those feelings which seem less accessible and where the client is on the Polyvagal scale.
+The emotion cards can help clients identify which emotional state belongs to which part of their nervous system.
+It is a useful tool to educate and raise self-awareness of the feelings that may be very dominant and those feelings which seem less accessible and where the client is on the Polyvagal scale.

-Create a ladder of emotions starting with Dorsal at the bottom and ending with Ventral Vegal at the top
+Create a ladder of emotion cards starting with Dorsal at the bottom and ending with Ventral Vegal at the top

 Match the Picture Cards